The Magic Grain: Tale type

 Egyptian folklorist Hasan M. El-Shamy and French ethnologist Camille Lacoste-Dujardin classified the tale, according to the international Aarne-Thompson Index, as type AaTh 451, "The Maiden Who Seeks Her Brothers" A related tale type is AaTh 451A, "The Sister Seeking her Nine Brothers": the heroine goes to search for her brothers, meets a girl on the road, and both change appearances when they take a bath in a lake.
 However, German folklorist Hans-Jörg Uther revised the international classification system and subsumed previous type 451A under the new type ATU 451, "The Maiden Who Seeks Her Brothers".
 The tale type is also one of many types listed in the international index that deal with a brother-sister relationship.

 Motifs

+The heroine's talisman

+According to Zakia Iraqui Sinaceur and Micheline Galley, after her brothers depart, the heroine decides to go after them.
+In her journey she carries a magic object (one or two talismans) which is lost at some point.
+In the same vein, according to Hassane Benamara, the heroine carries an object named aεeqqa or Aεeqqa yessawalen, translated as a jewel or pearl in a Figuig tale (Sarsar) and as a grain in Kabylian stories, which prevents the black servant from replacing the heroine.

 The heroine's replacement

+According to Zakia Iraqui Sinaceur and Micheline Galley, after her brothers depart, the heroine decides to go after them.
+In her journey she is accompanied by one or more slaves.
 In type AaTh 451A, the sister is replaced by the false sister by changing races with the antagonist, a motif classified in the Motif-Index of Folk-Literature as D30, "Transformation to person of different race".
 In addition, according to French researcher Geneviève Calame-Griaule, in Maghrebian versions there is the "recurring motif" of the hostile black slave that forces the heroine to take a bath in the "fountain for black ones", while the slave takes a bath in the other fountain to whiten her skin and trick the heroine's brothers.